 Posted by yellowdog on Sep 11, 2018 2:00:36 PM

 Nowhere else in the United States are steelhead as deeply rooted in angling culture as the Pacific Northwest.
 Mention the Pacific Northwest in a circle of fly fishers and steelhead will inevitably poke their bright dime-colored heads into the conversation.
 Rivers such as the Rogue, Deschutes, Grande Ronde, Columbia, and Klickitat, to name just a few, have claimed notoriety for producing not only good numbers of steelhead, but large ones at that.
-And as western trout rivers begin sliding into winter month slumbers, for any angler looking to extend their fishing season then winter steelhead in the Pacific Northwest should be at the top of the list.
+And as western trout rivers begin sliding into winter month slumbers, for any angler looking to extend their fishing season then winter steelhead in Oregon and Washington and should be at the top of the list.

 When to go?

 Steelhead are an adronomous species meaning they spend part of their lives in the freshwater and part of it in the salt.
 Steelhead are born in the freshwater and once reaching a few years old will make their way downriver to the ocean.

 Over the next few years steelhead grow to proportions only possible with the vast food supply of the ocean, and will once again return to the freshwater to reproduce.
 As the name would suggest, winter run steelhead begin entering the freshwater from the salt as early as November and will stay as late as May.